 The area which would become Raynham was settled in 1639 as a part of Taunton, was founded by Elizabeth Poole, the first woman to found a town in America.
 In 1652, iron was found along the Two Mile (Forge) River, and the town claims to be the site of one of the first successful iron works in America, and the last of those early iron works to officially close (in 1872).
 The eastern end of Taunton was separated from that town and incorporated as Raynham (named for the English town of Raynham in County of Norfolk, England) on April 2, 1731.

 The town is part of the 8th Plymouth Massachusetts state representative district.
 It is also part of the First Plymouth and Bristol state senate district.
 On the national level, the town is part of Massachusetts Congressional District 4.

 Raynham is governed by an open town meeting and 3 member board of selectmen with a town administrator.
 Serviced by: a police and fire department.
 Two post offices, Borden Colony Recreation Area, a Public Library

-Raynham belongs to the Bridgewater-Raynham Regional School District.
-There are three schools in Raynham: L.B.
-Merrill Elementary School, housing Pre-Kindergarten through 1st Grade, LaLiberte Elementary School, housing 2nd through 4th grades, and Raynham Middle School, housing 5th through 8th grades.
-Bridgewater-Raynham Regional High School, located in Bridgewater, houses 9th through 12th grades.
-The high school athletics teams are nicknamed the Trojans, and the primary colors are red and white, with blue trim.
-The school committee consists of eight members.
-High school students may also attend Bristol-Plymouth Regional Technical School, located in Taunton, or Bristol County Agricultural High School in Dighton.
+Raynham belongs to the Bridgewater-Raynham Regional School District, including L.B.
+Merrill Elementary School, LaLiberte Elementary School, and Raynham Middle School, The high school athletics Trojans, with the colors red and white, with blue trim.
+Bristol-Plymouth Regional Technical School, located in Taunton, or Bristol County Agricultural High School in Dighton.